 - Wiltshire College & University Centre information systems are provided to support college business. - Use of any Wiltshire College & University Centre information system for personal reasons (including e-mail & the web) is only permitted in accordance with the guidance in this policy. - Wiltshire College & University Centre monitors many aspects of its information systems to protect its lawful interests.
-Information gathered from such monitoring may be used to instigate or support disciplinary proceedings. - All monitoring is continuous; you should have no expectation of privacy when using Wiltshire College & University Centre information systems. - All emails & other messages posted on college systems are covered by Wiltshire College & University Centre's anti-bullying & anti-cyberbullying policies. - If your college work involves use of external systems (such as those of partner organisations, including cloud storage) & it appears that such use conflicts with this policy, advice should be sought from a line manager or the College's Head of ICT. - Anything you prepare, store, transmit or publish via any of the College's ICT systems could be subject to copyright or intellectual property law. - Careful use of the Internet & other systems will help you to avoid mistakes that could lead to plagiarism & infringement of college academic standards. - Breach of this policy may result in disciplinary action.
-Depending on the severity of the breach, this may also result in:- - Criminal proceedings - Civil proceedings to recover damages - This policy refers in several places to things that "Others may find offensive".
-These include but are not limited to:- - Pornographic or sexually explicit material - Racist, sexist or homophobic material - Material that by common social standards would be considered in bad taste e.g., graphic depictions of injury or animal abuse - Extremist or radical views /materials
+Information gathered from such monitoring may be used to instigate or support disciplinary proceedings. - All monitoring is continuous; you should have no expectation of privacy when using Wiltshire College & University Centre information systems. - All emails & other messages posted on college systems are covered by Wiltshire College & University Centre 's anti-bullying procedure. - If your college work involves use of external systems (such as those of partner organisations, including cloud storage) & it appears that such use is in conflict with this policy, advice should be sought from a tutor. - Anything you prepare, store, transmit or publish via any of the college's ICT systems could be subject to copyright or intellectual property law. - Careful use of the Internet & other systems will help you to avoid mistakes that could lead to plagiarism & infringement of college academic standards. - Breach of this policy will result in disciplinary action.
+Depending on the severity of the breach, this may also result in: - - Criminal proceedings - Civil proceedings to recover damages - This policy refers in several places to things that "Others may find offensive".
+These include but are not limited to: - o Pornographic or sexually explicit material - o Racist, sexist, or homophobic material - Material that by common social standards would be considered in bad taste e.g., graphic depictions of injury or animal abuse - Extremist or radical views /materials

-- Exercise care & common sense in your use of information systems. - Report anything you believe to be illegal or any security-related incident to your line manager or the ICT Helpdesk. - Refer to the glossary at the back if you need a definition of any term in this document.
+- Exercise care & common sense in your use of information systems. - Report anything you believe to be illegal or any security-related incident to your tutor or the ICT Helpdesk. - Refer to the glossary at the back if you need a definition of any term in this document.